apache/superset/docs/installation.rst

 limited support for concurrency and typically lives on the local file system.

-Also note that SQL Lab supports Jinja templating in queries, and that it's possible to overload the default Jinja context in your environment by defining the ``JINJA_CONTEXT_ADDONS`` in your superset configuration.
+Also note that SQL Lab supports Jinja templating in queries and that it's possible to overload the default Jinja context in your environment by defining the ``JINJA_CONTEXT_ADDONS`` in your superset configuration.
 Objects referenced